In the last of a three-part series in association with BusinessesForSale.com, we focus on best practice when completing the sale.

 The process involves an inspection of your physical assets (premises, equipment, inventory and so on), as well as all paperwork (financial accounts, tax records, licences, employee, customer and supplier contracts, etc).

-Don’t agree to due diligence until you have agreed a price and terms with the buyer.
+As a seller you shouldn’t agree to due diligence until you have agreed a price and terms with the buyer.
 The duration of the process is negotiable and generally undertaken in tandem with the preparation of the legal paperwork needed to close the sale.

 For clarity, here is a list of things the buyer will probably request evidence of: